wp-plugins/openacalendar/readme.txt

 = 2.0.4 =
   * Can pick URL to use
-  * Parse usesummarydisplay option to stort code properly
+  * Parse usesummarydisplay option to short code properly